 HOW MUCH DOES IT COST TO ATTEND PITZER?

 If you live on campus during the 2015-16 year your budget would be $65,880, which does not include the cost of travel to the campus:

 Student financial aid is a vital aspect to the kind of academic quality, individual attention, and the opportunity that characterizes Pitzer College.
 We recognize that an independent college education is costly; we also do not want a family’s finances to prevent access and we seek to make available all possible assistance.

-During the 2014-15 award year, 37% of Pitzer students receive financial assistance, and we remain committed to meeting 100% of a student’s demonstrated financial need.
+During the 2015-16 award year, 37% of Pitzer students received financial assistance, and we remain committed to meeting 100% of a student’s demonstrated financial need.
 We also recognize that each family is not the same, and there are factors unique to each family that will impact the level of financial aid that a student will receive such as family income, size of the household, number in college and family assets.